-&lt;sup>7 Seismic air sources remain the most effective, commercially available technology to obtain necessary, accurate sub-surface data.
-While alternative technologies, including marine vibroseis, continue to be explored, such technology is not yet commercialized and has not yet been shown to provide comparable seismic data quality.
+Finally, seismic air sources remain the most effective, commercially available technology to obtain necessary, accurate sub-surface data.
+Although alternative technologies, including marine vibroseis, continue to be explored, such technology is not yet commercialized and has not yet been shown to provide comparable seismic data quality.
 The substantial cost to modify vessels and to use vibroseis requires a significant market to make the technology commercially viable.
 Moreover, the hypothetical environmental benefits of alternative technologies have not been demonstrated.